 This pass/no pass course provides the student with an opportunity to demonstrate competence in the application of nursing theory and skills attained in successfully completed associate degree nursing courses (ADNR prefix courses) prior to reentry into the AD-N Program.
-Prior to demonstrating competence in skills, the student will review and update his/her knowledge of asepsis, sterile technique, positioning, range of motion exercises, safety measures, documentation, dosage calculation, medication administration principles and techniques, intravenous therapy, assessment, the nursing process, and nursing theoretical knowledge associated with previous successful completion of AD-N courses.
-The student will have access to videos and the nursing lab to practice the skills individually in order to refresh his/her knowledge prior to the class.
-Competence in the application of nursing theory and skills will be demonstrated through 80% accuracy on Nursing Department math exam, Level II or greater proficiency on fundamentals ATI exam, clinical evaluation, clinical simulations, and return demonstrations.
-(0.5/0/22.5/0/0/V)
+Prior to demonstrating competence in skills, the student will review and update his/her knowledge of asepsis, sterile technique, positioning, range of motion exercises, safety measures, documentation, dosage calculation, medication administration principles and techniques, intravenous therapy, assessment, the nursing process, and nursing theoretical knowledge associated with previously successfully completed AD-N courses.
+The student will have access to videos and the nursing lab to practice the skills individually to refresh his/her knowledge prior to the class.
+Competence in the application of nursing theory and skills will be demonstrated through 100% accuracy on Nursing Program math exam, Level I score or greater proficiency on required ATI Content Mastery exams, clinical evaluation, clinical simulations, and return demonstrations.